Multiple Facts and Shared Dimensions

 .

-To implement the question above:
+To implement the question above with a calculated attribute approach:

 -